-A mean tap dancer herself, Dorrance has extended the possibilities of the genre beyond what was thought possible and blended it with other forms such as break dance.
-Add a floor wired for sound amplifying the rhythmic taps of Dorrance Dance’s company of 11 and dialoguing with a live band on stage, and you have a novel, hugely enthusing kind of dance show.
+A mean tap dancer herself, Michelle Dorrance has extended the possibilities of the genre beyond what was thought possible and blended it with other forms such as break dance.
+Add a floor wired for sound amplifying the rhythmic taps of Dorrance Dance’s company of 11 and dialoguing with a live band on stage, and you have a novel kind of multi-layered show.

 |Where||Sadler's Wells, Rosebery Avenue, London, EC1R 4TN | MAP|